AS350B3/H125 Bird Strike with Red Kite

-The French Bureau d’Enquêtes et d’Analyses pour la Sécurité de l’Aviation Civile (the BEA) explain in their safety investigation report (issued in December in 2020 in French only) that the helicopter took off from Annecy Airport with four passengers, for a private flight to Dieulefit, where one of the passenger was dropped off.
+The French Bureau d’Enquêtes et d’Analyses pour la Sécurité de l’Aviation Civile (the BEA) explain in their safety investigation report (issued in December in 2020 in French only and UPDATE 31 March 2021 in English) that the helicopter took off from Annecy Airport with four passengers, for a private flight to Dieulefit, where one of the passenger was dropped off.
 The flight continued to Nîmes-Garons Airport.
 The helicopter had been cruising at 6,000 ft AMSL and began its descent towards Nîmes with a ground speed of around 140 kt.
 The BEA recount that:

 Passing 1,100 ft in descent, about 5 NM north-east of Nîmes Garons, the helicopter struck a bird which broke through the canopy.
 The passenger in the front left seat was injured and bleeding profusely.
 The bird probably struck him in the chest and shards of the canopy cut into his scalp.
 The pilot, for his part, was not affected…[and] assessed the helicopter’s flying qualities and decided to continue to destination.
 He then reassured the injured passenger while optimizing his route in order to reduce the time it took for the passenger to be taken care of by the emergency services on the ground.

 After impact on the rear bulkhead, the bird lands on the general pitch control.
 This does not affect the handling of the flight because the level of friction set by the pilot in stabilized flight is high.

 The pilot declared an emergency, requested medical assistance on arrival and proceeded to make a safe landing at Nîmes-Garons.